t-edson/conSock/README.md

 1. To implement a communication, there must be one Client and one Server part.
 2. Client part must be set with the IP address of the Server part.
 Server don't need to be set.
-3. Server part can connect only to one client.
-If there are more than one client connecting to the same server, only the first will accepted.
+3. Server part can connect only to one client at the same time.
+If there are more than one client connecting to the same server, only the first will be accepted.
 4. Once the connection is established, only client can start communication.
 The server can respond only to a request from the client.
-5. All comnunication is implemented using the same Frame strcuture.
+5. All comnunication is implemented using the same Frame structure.

 Default IP for Client is 127.0.0.1.
 Default port for Client and Server is 80.